Unconventional Trade Warfare

 It has been an unconventional and rapid-fire series of steps as the Trump administration deploys a variety of executive powers, U.S. trade laws, WTO proceedings, and threats.
 American companies and the average consumer can hardly keep track of proposed tariffs, real actions, and market reactions.
 Some of these measures our manufacturers and innovators have been seeking for years, but other measures they aren’t sure they want at all, or worry about the consequences of Chinese retaliation.
 America’s farmers are especially worried about getting caught in the crosshairs.

 On January 15, the United States and China signed an unprecedented type of trade deal.
-If you’ve lost track of how we got here, below is a handy quick guide to recent events in this unfolding U.S.-China “trade war”.
-Download and share the graphic, updated as of December 6, 2018.
+If you’ve lost track of how we got here, below is a handy quick guide to recent events in this unfolding U.S.-China trade war.
+Download and share the graphic, updated as of August 29, 2019.